pivotal/docs-tap/cli-plugins/apps/reference/workload-tail.hbs.md

 # tanzu apps workload tail

-This topic tells you about the `tanzu apps workload tail` command.
+This topic tells you about the `tanzu apps workload tail` Apps CLI command.

 The `tanzu apps workload tail` checks the runtime logs of a workload.